Outsourced Fulfilment Guide

 Be sure to follow the 3PL’s exact protocols when it comes to preparing and sending inventory (and be sure to communicate it with your manufacturers and other providers you currently work with).

 How to Choose the Right 3PL

 Not all 3PLs are created equal.
 The partner that makes sense for you will depend on your brand’s needs.
-When evaluating your fulfillment partner alongside your technology stack and sales channels, ask the following questions:
+When evaluating your fulfilment partner alongside your technology stack and sales channels, ask the following questions:

 - How are you different from traditional 3PLs?

 - What do I have access to in your fulfilment dashboard?

 - What do you use as a warehouse management system (WMS)?
 Did you build it or use another third-party tool?

 - Which ecommerce platform integrations and fulfilment options do you support (Shopify, Walmart, Amazon, Facebook, Google, etc.)?
 Which can offer 2-day shipping?

 - How can you help me offer a best-in-class customer experience?